 International relations (IR) scholars have long focused on great powers as the force of change in world politics.
 In the realist view in particular, the world is divided into great powers and the rest.
 Conventional realist IR theories have often presented middle powers as equated to small powers.
 Their direct role is to respond and react to power transitions, and their options are often limited to bandwagoning with or balancing against great powers.
 In his seminal realist work, Politics Among Nations, Morgenthau describes middle powers as “traditional nation states” whose role is limited to reaction in the international system.
 Neorealist scholars also assume that middle powers have limited capabilities and cannot affect the course of events in the international system.
 Hence, their reaction is limited to either allying with or against the stronger side in a struggle between great powers.
 Similarly, scholars of power transition theory do not assign middle powers any agency.
 Organski’s power transition theory outlines the international system as a hierarchy consisting of dominant powers, great powers, middle powers, and small powers.
 Nevertheless, middle powers are often portrayed as a means used by great powers and rising powers to advance their position in the international system.

-At its core, the middle power research program attempts to consider the role of secondary states in international politics and starts with the assumption that middle powers are agents and have an independent role in the international system.
-In contrast to conventional IR theories, the literature on middle power foreign policy views these states as capable actors in the international system.
-Middle powers are integral to maintaining peace and stability in times of war and conflict.
-Furthermore, they can challenge the rising powers in the international system.
-Indeed, the literature is based on the assumption that middle powers perform distinctive foreign policies.
+At its core, the middle power research program considers the role of secondary states and starts with the assumption that middle powers are capable actors that have independent roles in the international system.
+The literature is also based on the assumption that middle powers perform distinctive foreign policies.
+Middle powers are integral to maintaining peace and stability in times of war and conflict and can further challenge the rising powers in the international system.
 As Larsen observes, “Middle power theory starts from the assumption that certain forms of international behavior can be derived from the fact that a state can be categorized as a middle power.”

 Although many scholars concur that the behavior of middle powers will diverge from that of great and small powers, there remains little consensus regarding the defining characteristics of a middle power and its behavior in the study of power hierarchies in international relations.
 As the literature on middle powers often seeks to explain individual foreign policy behavior as well as power structures in the international system, middle power theory lies on the borderline between foreign policy analysis (FPA) and international relations.
 Three theoretical strands in the middle power research program—namely, the positional, behavioral, and ideational approaches—have attempted to explain how the position, attributes, and identity of a certain category of states lead to particular foreign policy choices in the international system.